sagemath/trac_to_gh/Issue 9664.md

 CC:  @novoselt

 There should be some graphical representation of rational polyhedral fans in low dimensions.

+See tracker bug at #9604 to for the patch queue/dependencies.

 Issue created by migration from https://trac.sagemath.org/ticket/9664